Personal Injury Lawyers in Charleston

 While the above laws and statutes can give you some idea of what you can expect during your claim, every case is different.
 That means you might still have a few questions for us.

 Fortunately, we can answer those.
-See the following FAQ for help, or simply reach out to our firm to have all of your questions answered by a top-rated personal injury attorney.
+See the following FAQ for help, or simply reach out to our firm to have all of your questions answered by a personal injury attorney.

 In more extreme cases, you might choose to seek punitive damages in your Charleston personal injury claim.
-These damages aren’t meant to compensate you, however.
+These damages are not meant to compensate you, however.
 They’re meant to punish the wrongdoer for their extreme or malicious actions.
 These damages are capped, but they can significantly increase the value of your claim.

 Unfortunately, you might have some limits on your personal injury damages.
-For example, if you’ve suffered because of medical malpractice, you’re limited to $350,000 in non-economic damages for each defendant, with an overall cap of $1.05 million.
+For example, if you’ve suffered because of medical malpractice, you are limited to $350,000 in non-economic damages for each defendant, with an overall cap of $1.05 million.
 Punitive damages will stop at $500,000 or three times your compensation—whichever is larger.

 Absolutely.
 The criminal trial is meant only to punish the wrongdoer—not to compensate you.
 If you’ve been injured or traumatized by their actions, you deserve compensation to help you recover.
-Speak to a lawyer about filing a personal injury claim related to a criminal action.
+Speak to a lawyer about filing a personal injury claim related to a criminal act.

-Speak with a Charleston Personal Injury Attorney
+Speak With A Charleston Personal Injury Attorney